Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-estimator.rst

 3. Other execution alternatives (non-Runtime)
 ----------------------------------------------

 This section describes how to use non-Runtime primitives to test an algorithm using local simulation.
-Let's assume that we want to solve the problem defined above with a local statevector simulation.
+Let's assume that we want to solve the problem defined above with a local state vector simulation.

 3.a.
 [Legacy] Using the Qiskit Aer simulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~